-My trip to Cacak was just in time to see the blossoming trees.
+My trip was just in time to see the blossoming trees, a perfect time for all those things to do in Cacak Serbia.
 It was easy to notice how the city becomes vibrant again with another cycle of nature.
 Lovely fresh flowers were a certain prelude to the rich historical heritage in the background.

 FROM BELGRADE: 150 km

 Join me on another journey through Serbia and I will tell you all about things to do in Cacak.
 I strolled along its streets trying to get the best shot which was easy given that it was all sunny and blooming.

 According to archeological findings and cultural-historical monuments, the area of Cacak has been inhabited ever since 5,000 B.C.
 There was a vast settlement here during the Roman rule and Roman baths remains can still be seen in the city center.